ssrg-vt/popcorn-compiler/ASLR.md

 TLS (Thread local storage) is obviously very significant to our work since we are dealing with threads.
 The TLS in Popcorn binaries typically works by accessing the %fs:0x0 segment register to acquire the TLS block address, which is then computed with a given offset to a TLS variable.
-This type of TLS access is referred to as the 'local-exec' model.
-As it turns out, when we build our Popcorn binary as PIE (Position independent executable) a totally different TLS model is used, referred to as 'local-dynamic'.
-Furthermore the underlying mechanics for this TLS model are almost completely different on x86_64 vs. aarch64.
+The compiler is able to generate 4 TLS code models: 'local-exec/global-exec' are typically reserved for standard ET_EXEC type executables. 'local-dynamic/global-dynamic' are reserved for ET_DYN executable's and shared libraries.
+Popcorn binaries must be ET_DYN executables to work with ASLR, so we are getting code generated for the 'local-dynamic/global-dynamic' TLS model.
+Specifically 'local-dynamic' TLS model.
+Local-dynamic and global-dynamic only differ in that one is ideal for static executable, while the other is ideal for executables with dynamic linking.

 Let's take a look at the x86_64 TLS code for a regular Popcorn static executable.
 ```